-During the Financial Year, the Committee held three (3) meetings with the External Auditors (EA) and three (3) meetings with the Internal Auditors (IA).
-The Committee had two (2) private sessions with the External Auditors without the presence of Management.
+During the financial year, the AC held three (3) meetings with the External Auditors ("EA") and two (2) meetings with the Internal Auditors ("IA").
+The AC had two (2) private sessions with the External Auditors and one (1) private session with the Internal Auditors without the presence of management.

-During the Financial Year, the Committee had carried out its duties in accordance with its terms of reference, which encompassed the following:
+During the financial year, the AC had carried out its duties in accordance with its terms of reference, which encompassed the following: